Igniting galaxy formation in the post-reionization universe: Conclusions

 Albeit its immense dynamical range, the \texttt{FIREbox} cosmological simulation, like any other numerical treatment, is not free of caveats and limitations.
 As pointed out by \cite{Munshi2021}, resolution limits our ability to probe the onset of galaxy formation.
 To address this, our collaboration is running \texttt{WildFIRE}, a massive suite of zoom simulations (see also Wheeler et al., in prep, for similar results).
-Now, there is a limit to how much one can benefit from increased resolution, which is governed by the fact that different physical processes must be involved in that regime, especially as we approach the resolved single-star limit \citep{Lahen2020,Andersson2023,Deng2024,Brauer2025}.
-For this reason, we plan to simulate a handful of \texttt{WildFIRE} runs with {\it STAR FORmation in Gaseous Environments} (\texttt{STARFORGE}) physics \citep{STARFORGE}.
+Now, there is a limit to how much one can benefit from increased resolution, which is governed by the fact that different physical processes must be invoked in that regime, especially as we approach the resolved single-star limit \citep{Lahen2020,Andersson2023,Deng2024,Brauer2025}. { For this reason, we plan to simulate a handful of \texttt{WildFIRE} runs with {\it STAR FORmation in Gaseous Environments} (\texttt{STARFORGE}) physics \citep{STARFORGE}, using the hybrid FORGE'd in FIRE setup similar to that discussed in \cite{FORGED}.}

 Addressing small-scale challenges certainly alleviates physical uncertainties, but limitations at large scales remain.
-Concretely, our simulations assume a homogenous UV background and lacks the incorporation of radiative transfer processes.
+Concretely, our simulations assume a homogenous, spatially uniform UV background and lacks the incorporation of radiative transfer processes.
 Indeed, reionization is a patchy process that affects different regions of the universe at different times \citep{Renaissance,SPHINX,CODA,THESAN}.
 Unfortunately, self-consistent radiation-hydrodynamic simulations (at the resolution and volume attained by \texttt{FIREbox}) are still prohibitively expensive -- although a much cheaper alternative could include the incorporation of excursion sets \citep{Furlanetto2004,Majumdar2014}.

 Lastly, galaxy ignition within the smallest eligible halos in the universe may be impacted by the very nature of dark matter itself.
 Indeed, simulations show that replacing cold with warm or self-interacting dark matter (WDM or SIDM) affects halo structure and abundance \citep[see e.g.,][and references therein]{BullockMBK2017}.
 For instance, WDM is believed to suppress structure formation at small scales, limiting the number of halos elegible for galaxy ignition \citep{Angulo2013,Lovell2014}.
 Likewise, SIDM halos tend to be less centrally concentrated than their CDM counterparts \citep{Vogelsberger2014,Fitts2019}, potentially subverting galaxy ignition.